When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Stray Dog (1949)

-Inspired by 1948’s The Naked City, this film noire flick is set in a bomb-ravaged post-war Tokyo and follows detective Murakami on his search to retrieve his stolen gun, which has been used to commit various crimes and murders.
+Inspired by 1948’s The Naked City, this film noir flick is set in a bomb-ravaged post-war Tokyo and follows detective Murakami on his search to retrieve his stolen gun, which has been used to commit various crimes and murders.
 And we thought losing our wallet was bad…

 Beverly Hills Cop (1984)

-Eddie Murphy dialled back the scene stealing (a bit) for Beverly Hills Cop, a slick comedy that retains all the hallmarks of mid-80s Hollywood while remaining totally watchable.
+Eddie Murphy dialled back the scene-stealing (a bit) for Beverly Hills Cop, a slick comedy that retains all the hallmarks of mid-80s Hollywood while remaining totally watchable.
 The infuriatingly catchy keyboard hook in the theme tune – Axel F – will stick in your head for weeks.
 No, make that decades – there it is again.

 Bad Lieutenant (1992)